LinkedInLearning/azure-solutions-architect-cert-prep-design-data-storage-solutions-az-305-2880065/chapter-3/chapter-3.md

 Note - https://github.com/microsoft/sqlworkshops-azuresqlworkshop this demo is based on the performance section of this excellent workshop from the SQL team at Microsoft.

+This takes over 24 hours to populate data for the demo - so be careful of your costs.

     az account set --subscription <subscriptionid>

     az group create --name rg-perf-sql --location <location>